 At Richmond Fine Dentistry we understand that younger members of the family require extra support and dental care.
 For those requiring family dental care Melbourne, we are involved in the Child Dental Benefits Schedule (CDBS).

-The Child Dental Care Schedule was designed to assist families with dental care to help with the cost of an annual preventative dental check for eligible children aged 2–17 years.
+The Child Dental Care Schedule has been designed to assist families with dental care to help with the cost of an annual preventative dental check for eligible children aged 0–17 years.
 The program aims to make family dental care more affordable to help keep your teenager’s teeth in good health.

-Your Family is Eligible for up to $1000 Towards Dental Care if your Teen is:
+Your Family is Eligible for up to $1,000 Towards Dental Care if your Teen:

-- receiving ABSTUDY, Carer Payment, Disability Support Pension, Parenting Payment, Special Benefit, Youth Allowance; or
+- receives ABSTUDY, Carer Payment, Disability Support Pension, Parenting Payment, Special Benefit, Youth Allowance

-- whose family / carer /guadian received Family Tax Benefit Part A (FTB-A), or Parenting Payment, or the Double Orphan Pension for the teenager; or
+- has a family / carer / guardian who receives Family Tax Benefit Part A (FTB-A), or Parenting Payment, or the Double Orphan Pension for the teenager

-- whose partner receives Family Tax Benefit Part A (FTB-A) or Parenting Payment; or
+- has a partner receiving Family Tax Benefit Part A (FTB-A) or Parenting Payment

-- seal pits or cracks in a tooth (fissure sealing)
+- sealing pits or cracks in a tooth (fissure sealing)